 - a.
 For laboratory hours in the Division of Natural Sciences and Mathematics for non-tenure track or tenured/tenure track faculty: - Each lab hour will count the same as each hour of assigned classroom instruction. - b.
-For the supervision of student teachers by tenured/tenure track faculty in the Division of Teacher Education: .056 FTE/student (1:18).

-2. Reductions in Teaching Load:

-- a.
-Graduate Courses: Tenure track faculty assigned to teach two or more courses totaling six credit hours or more of 600 courses (excluding graduate thesis credit) in an academic term (excluding summer 600) will be assigned a maximum teaching load of 9 credit hours for the terms(s) in which six or more credit hours of 600 courses are taught. - b.
-Scholarship: The University also recognizes the need to support faculty scholarship activities and may substitute scholarship duties for a portion of a full-time annual or full-time quarterly faculty teaching assignment.
+For the supervision of student teachers by tenured/tenure track faculty in the Division of Teacher Education: .056 FTE/student (1:18). - 2.
+Reductions in Teaching Load: - a Graduate Courses: Tenure track faculty assigned to teach two or more courses totaling six credit hours or more of 600 courses (excluding graduate thesis credit) in an academic term (excluding summer 600) will be assigned a maximum teaching load of 9 credit hours for the terms(s) in which six or more credit hours of 600 courses are taught.

+- Scholarship: The University also recognizes the need to support faculty b. scholarship activities and may substitute scholarship duties for a portion of a full-time annual or full-time quarterly faculty teaching assignment.
 Such scholarship substitutions will be made by the University to individual faculty assignments for the purposes of strengthening selected academic programs or Faculty Development.
 This substitution shall be granted to individuals only.
 Annually, the University shall offer 18 separate reassignments of duty (each the equivalent of a 3-4 unit course) for engagement in scholarship, only.
 Faculty will apply to the Faculty Development Committee detailing the scholarly activity and expected progress to arise from the requested reassignment time.
 Faculty will also provide copies of their applications to the chair of their academic division and the dean of their college.
 A report on the outcome(s) of work performed during the release is to be submitted within three months of the affected term of release, copies of which will be available to the faculty development committee, Dean, and Provost's office.
 No future awards will be given in this category until the report is submitted.
 No departments shall be granted a department wide reduction in load.
 Division chairs will assign appropriate teaching and scholarship activity assignments when they submit the Schedule of Classes to the College Dean for approval. - c.
-Union Executive Council: The President of WOUFT shall, at the union's discretion, receive up to 9 credits of reassignment of duties per year to be taken during the Fall, Winter, or Spring terms, in consultation with the appropriate division chair and dean.
-Release from more than a single course for Presidential duties shall not be taken in any single academic term.
-The Treasurer of WOUFT shall, at the union's discretion, receive up to one reassignment of duty (the equivalent of a 3-4 unit course) per year to be taken during the Fall term.
-WOUFT shall reimburse the university for the actual salary and incremental OPE for replacement faculty to teach any course from which WOUFT officers are released.
+Union Executive Council: The President of WOUFT shall, at the union's discretion, receive up to 12 credits of reassignment of duties per year to be taken during the Fall, Winter, or Spring terms, in consultation with the appropriate division chair, dean and Provost.
+Release from more than a single course for Presidential duties shall not be taken in any single academic term without prior administrative approval.
+The Treasurer of WOUFT shall, at the union's discretion, receive up to one reassignment of duty (the equivalent of a 3 4 unit course) per year to be taken during the Fall term.
+WOUFT shall reimburse the university for the actual salary and incremental OPE for replacement faculty to teach any course from which WOUFT officers are released. - d Technologically Innovative Course or Curriculum Preparation: The Faculty Development Committee will recommend up to five course reassignments each academic year to faculty members for the purpose of creating or revising one or more technologically innovative courses or developing new curricular pathways or programs.
+These course reassignments cannot be used for any other purposes and are considered to be exclusive from the eighteen course reassignments for scholarship provided for above in subsection b.
+Final awarding of reassignments, from among the requests recommended by the Faculty Development e.
+Faculty members designated as a program coordinator or department head may receive annual course reassignment appropriate to the workload of the position.